Search for a new resonance decaying to a Higgs boson and a scalar boson in events with two b jets and two Z bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

-Compared to a similar CMS search using 2016 data focusing on \HH production~\cite{PhysRevD.102.032003}, the present analysis incorporates several key improvements.
+Compared to a similar CMS search using 2016 data focusing on \HH production~\cite{PhysRevD.102.032003}, the present analysis shifts its primary focus to the \HY production process, which remains unexplored in this specific channel, while simultaneously updating the \HH search as a natural extension.
+To achieve optimal sensitivity across these distinct topologies, several key improvements have been incorporated.
 First, a more restrictive selection is employed to ensure orthogonality to a dedicated \bbWW analysis~\cite{2024bbww}.
 Such a strategy is pivotal to establishing a clear and unambiguous definition of the signal process, effectively preventing signal contamination from the overlapping \bbWW process.
 This treatment is essential due to the similar final-state signatures of the two processes.
 With this restrictive selection, \bbWW makes a minor contribution in the \bbZZqq channel, however it still accounts for up to 20\% of the signal region in the \bbZZvv channel.
 Thus, it is explicitly included as part of the signal in the analysis.
 Furthermore, the search is extended to a broader mass spectrum by incorporating additional measurement regions, such as those targeting Lorentz-boosted objects, which enhances the sensitivity to high-mass resonances.
-In addition to \HH production, the scope of this work is broadened to include the \HY production process.
-The results obtained for the \HY channel are found to be competitive with the sensitivity achieved in complementary searches, which focus on \PH decays to $\PGg\PGg$ or $\Pgt\Pgt$ and \PY decays into a pair of bottom quarks or massive vector bosons~\cite{2025368,2023atlasvvtata,atlasbbgg}.
+The results obtained for the \HY channel provide essential complementarity to alternative searches focusing on \PH decays to $\PGg\PGg$ or $\Pgt\Pgt$ and \PY decays into a pair of bottom quarks or massive vector bosons~\cite{2025368,2023atlasvvtata,atlasbbgg}, together placing stringent model-independent constraints on the allowed BSM parameter space.